Buying a Dental Practice: Going from Associate to Owner

 1. Find your team of trusted advisors

 Before you do anything else on your road to buying a practice, you need to hire a group of qualified and experienced professional advisors.
-These advisors will not only help you lay the groundwork for ownership, but they will also educate you on how to embody the role of an owner based on their years of experience (they should have a strong background in working with dentists specifically).
+These advisors will not only help you lay the groundwork for ownership, but they will also educate you on how to embody the role of a business owner based on their years of experience (they should have a strong background in working with dentists specifically).

 Your team should include a dental CPA, an attorney and a financial advisor, as well as business-specific advisors like equipment and supply representatives.
 If you have this team assembled prior to initiating your search, you will have the financing ready to go and be in the best possible position to seize opportunities as soon as they arise.
-Practices are hard to find these days, and the doctors who are the most prepared are the ones who will close the deals.

 2. Organize your financial house to qualify for a loan

-Banks and lenders also want reassurance that your current production levels will be high enough to qualify for a practice loan.
+Lenders also want reassurance that your current production levels will be high enough to qualify for a practice loan.
 In other words: buyers need to ensure their production numbers are aligned with what sellers have historically produced in their practices.

 For example, if you’re looking to buy a $1 million practice and 30% of the practice’s revenue is hygiene, that means the seller has done $700,000 worth of dental production per year.
 Thus, as a potential buyer, you need to prove to your lender that you can continue to produce $700,000 or more to qualify for the loan and buy the practice.